-Determine if Your Shower Value is Bad
+How to Determine if Your Shower Valve is Bad

 When you use the handle to turn on the shower, does it grind?
 Does it not turn at all?
 What about the hot water?
 Is the water trickling and not coming out?
 Or is it not mixing hot and cold together correctly?
 Maybe you are not getting any hot water or no water at all.
 It seems the water just suddenly stopped.
 This means you have a bad shower valve.

-Sometimes the shower valve seems bad but the plastic knob instead is cracked.
+Sometimes the shower valve seems bad but the plastic knob is cracked instead.
 So, you will have to hunt for that part so you will not have to spend money to replace the whole thing.

 Next time you see these problems start before your shower valve goes really bad, do preventive maintenance.
 This will save money in the long run.